 WHEA_UNCORRECTABLE_ERROR on Gigabyte x299 and Skylake-X [SOLVED]Written on September 21, 2017 by Chad Warmenhoven

-Many users are currently experiencing a WHEA_UNCORRECTABLE_ERROR (BSOD) when using Adobe products on the Gigabyte x299 motherboard and Skylake-X processors.
+Many users are currently experiencing a WHEA_UNCORRECTABLE_ERROR (BSOD) when using Adobe products on the x299 platform with Skylake-X processors.

 Gigabyte x299 Aurus - BIOS v.
 F7m